-A 13-year lawsuit over the cardboard frames on three Martin Kippenberger
+A $90-million lawsuit over cardboard frames on Martin Kippenberger works finally ended.

 In 2007, the Hollanders filed a bad faith claim against XL Specialty, which, under California law, could entitle them to a small percentage of the value of the insurance company, if proven.
 A jury trial began in April of 2019, at which time Gail Hollander was seeking a roughly $95-million settlement.
 For comparison, the auction record for a work by Martin Kippenberger is $22.5 million, set at Christie’s New York in 2014.

 “I think what you are looking at here is an attempt to use an insurance policy like an ATM machine,” defense lawyer Gregory Michael MacGregor said in his closing statements, according to TAN.
 Richard Friedman, the Hollanders’ lawyer, called the case a “13-year corporate temper tantrum” and said he hoped the jury wouldn’t let their personal feelings “about fine art or about rich people” influence their decision.